-No Sweat!, her bestselling book, is widely used to train individuals in health coaching, patient counseling, and fitness training across university and professional contexts around the world.
+No Sweat!, her bestselling book, is being used to train individuals in health coaching, patient counseling, and fitness training across university and professional contexts around the world.
+Her second book, The Joy Choice, was named “one of the best health books experts read by 2022” in The Washington Post.

 Michelle’s training and experience is uniquely comprehensive, including a doctorate in Psychology (PhD), a master’s degree in Health Behavior/Health Education (MPH), a master’s degree in Kinesiology (MS) and fellowships in translational research and health care policy from the University of Michigan.
 She is a Fellow with the Society of Behavioral Medicine.
 Fun fact: In 1992 Michelle ran with the Olympic Torch at the Olympics in Barcelona.